 When feeding your dog pumpkin or squash, be sure to only give them the "meat".
 Discard the skin, and keep the seeds to yourself as a tasty toasted fall-time treat!

 Orange, green, red, and yellow bell peppers contain powerful antioxidants, fiber, and beta-carotene.
-When added into your dog's diet, bell peppers can help maximize immune function.
+When added into your dog's diet, bell peppers can support immune function.
 Be sure to remove the stem and all the seeds and serve in small pieces.Celery

 This stalky veggie is a crunchy vehicle of hydration.
 Celery is rich in water and antioxidants, making it the perfect treat for a hot day.
 Furthermore, celery has been known to help freshen bad breath - a fringe benefit most dogs could use!
 More good news, celery is low in calories and great for weight loss.